The Ultimate Carry-on Packing Guide

 What Not to Pack in Carry-On

 Take a glance at this list, and ensure your carry-on doesn’t contain any prohibited items.
-Hopefully, you don’t have a single item from the list in your carry-on pack, which is a no-no.
+Hopefully, you don’t have a single item from the list in your carry-on luggage, which is a no-no. Keeping this checklist handy will make sure you do not miss anything.

 As policies are subject to modification, it is advised to check the TSA website of your intended destination for the most recent information if you have questions about an item’s admissibility in your carry-on.